 Likewise, the odd sweet treat or cheat day will help keep cravings at bay provided it stays as the exception rather than the norm.

 If you’re stuck for inspiration, some foods that can help boost your energy levels naturally include:

 Alcohol, nicotine and too much caffeine, processed sugar and unhealthy fats can all have a negative impact on your energy levels.
 Smoking, for example, speeds up your heart rate, raises blood pressure, and stimulates your brain temporarily, but can cause a crash as the nicotine leaves your body, leaving you feeling tired and sluggish.
 Excess caffeine, from energy drinks or too much coffee, can have a similar effect.
 So, too, can processed sugar.

 Alcohol, meanwhile, is a depressant which can have a sedative effect, making you feel drowsy.
 While the odd tipple is fine, drinking heavily can wreak havoc with your sleeping patterns and energy levels, leaving you feeling out of sorts.

 So, reduce stress wherever you can.
 If you’re working, take regular breaks and try not to get too involved in workplace drama.
-If it’s a personal issue, talk it through with a family member or trusted friend, and if it’s a home, take some me time and try to relax.
+If it’s a personal issue, talk it through with a family member or trusted friend.

 Aromatherapy or a nice, relaxing bath with your favourite essential oils can help you unwind.